APogue/APogue.github.io/_posts/posts/2024-10-15-Accountability-in-Aftermath.md

 	- "Every UC campus was directed to establish a specialized response team to respond to major incidents on their campus and to respond to other campuses.
 Unfortunately, although those teams have been established, they have not been trained since 2020 because the UC system and its campuses refuse to fund such training."

+		- These teams are brought up [in this](https://senate.universityofcalifornia.edu/_files/underreview/gold-book-systemwide-review.pdf) document

 	- "Per the guidelines, UCLA was directed to create “a regular program for joint trainings, briefings and scenario planning with law enforcement agencies on which each campus police department is likely to call for assistance or mutual aid.”"

 	- "The guidelines make clear that well before these protests, UCLA should have had in place trained administrators ready to implement specific, established, and well-rehearsed plans.
 Those plans should have covered in detail how both UCLA PD and any outside law enforcement would respond to civil disobedience on campus and who the senior administrators were who would make the call on when to execute any part of the plans."